Continuing Education Activity

 Notably, tumor lysis syndrome (TLS) is an extremely dangerous complication of patients receiving treatment for malignancy, especially hematologic malignancies that may be the cause of leukocytosis.
 This syndrome presents when the patient receives appropriate treatment that causes a dramatic number of cancer cells to die quickly.
 The metabolic abnormalities that arise can cause symptoms of nausea, emesis, weakness, muscle cramping, renal failure, seizures, and possibly death if left untreated.

 Clinicians should consult specialties revolving around the underlying cause of the presenting leukocytosis.
-In stress-induced leukocytosis, the assessing clinician can usually treat the patient without the need of any consultants.
+In stress-induced leukocytosis, the assessing clinician can usually treat the patient without the need for any consultants.
 Infectious etiologies may involve the need for an infectious disease specialist, depending on the infection.
 Hematology and oncology specialists should be involved in malignancy management.
 Other services may be consulted depending on the inflammatory disease process presenting itself.

 Deterrence and Patient Education